yihui/yihui.org/content/en/2017-11-16-on-saying-no.md

 - [Say no when users can implement it at least as easily as me.](https://github.com/rstudio/rmarkdown/issues/1204) This time it was Jenny (aka "the single one person whom thou shall follow if thou newly joined Twitter"), and saying no was much harder because she is my colleague.
 I had to carefully think about the feature request, and explain why I wouldn't do it.
 Basically, the door is not closed, and users can easily achieve what they want without me officially supporting this new feature.
 She closed the issue after reading my arguments, although I was not sure if I should feel relieved or nervous.

 It is easy and very tempting to say yes, but the potential cost is unclear and sometimes unpredictable.
-You could end up with being "the good and helpful guy" in everybody's eyes, or leading a miserably busy life by yourself.
+You could end up with being "the good and helpful guy" in everybody's eyes, while leading a miserably busy life by yourself.

 Do I wish myself to be helpful?
 Of course I do, and I have been trying hard (sometimes desperately hard) to be helpful, but on the other hand, I don't want my life to be completely defined by other people's requests.
 I only have 24 hours a day like everyone else, which means I must make decisions on priorities, and some requests have to be refused.